Telecommuting (Remote Work)

 The University of Wisconsin-Stevens Point is a people-centered university that endeavors to provide an effective and efficient work and learning environment to attract and retain a talented and diverse workforce.

 Therefore, when appropriate, remote work may further institutional goals including providing quality instruction, student support, or other services to members of our university community.
-The purpose of these guidelines is to define the conditions in which such remote work agreements may be requested, evaluated, and approved.
+The purpose of these guidelines is to define the conditions in which such remote work agreements may be requested, evaluated, and approved for UWSP.
 Moreover, these guidelines support a(n) flexible, adaptable, and engaging working environment while balancing and supporting the institution's critical priorities.

-These guidelines are supplemental to the University of Wisconsin System (UWS) Administrative Policy 1228: Telecommuting and UWS Telecommuting Guidelines for Supervisors.
+These guidelines outline the administrative procedures to support our implementation of the University of Wisconsin System (UWS) Administrative Policy 1228: Telecommuting and UWS Telecommuting Guidelines for Supervisors.

 Definitions